 Crafting favorable clauses to address termination, incapacity, and trading is every bit as important as a strong compensation clause, but these areas are frequently neglected by players.
 Improperly negotiating these items could have disastrous consequences.
 Esports teams are increasingly resembling their traditional sports counterparts by including lofty buyout prices as a penalty for a player’s early termination.
 It is crucial to fight for a termination clause that will give you maximum flexibility and allow you to leave on terms that are fair to both parties.

 Given the extreme competitiveness of the esports industry, player trading is becoming more common.
 Teams typically push for more control over their players and often seek restrictions that prevent players from being ‘poached’ for a higher salary by a competing organization, or retaining the exclusive ability to trade a player – even without the player’s consent.
 You should request that the team obtain your consent to be traded and push back against any contractual parameters that require you to notify the team of offers from competing teams – your business should be kept your business.

 Also watch out for broad language that empowers the team to ‘bench’ you at their discretion for an indefinite amount of time.
 Try to ask for specific metrics with regards to benching so that you understand where your performance needs to be to remain league-competitive and compliant with your contract – and to keep you off the bench.
 Make sure you have an out, in case things don’t work out with the team or you’re being unfairly benched.
 Along the same lines, note how the contract defines “player incapacity” so that a minor illness or injury will not provide grounds for termination.

 Connect With An Esports Lawyer

 Gordon Law Group works with esports athletes on everything from intellectual property protection to contract negotiation and counsel.
 Got questions?
-Give us a call — the consultation is free.
+Give us a call.